List of places of worship on the Isle of Wight: Geography

+Church history

 The island was converted to Christianity in the late 7th century, although sources differ as to who was responsible: the Anglo-Saxon Chronicle identifies Wulfhere of Mercia, but Bede (writing in the 8th century) gives a date of 686 and names Cædwalla of Wessex.
 A series of parishes were later established, some very large and spanning the whole island from north to south.
 By the time of the Domesday survey in 1086 there were ten churches on the island, and some chapels originally associated with the island's many manors became parish churches in their own right later in the Middle Ages.
 Of the churches established in the Saxon era, only fragments remain: Arreton and Freshwater both retain structural features from that period.
 Likewise, Norman churches survive only in parts, as at Shalfleet (the massive square tower), Yaverland (a "remarkable 12th-century doorway") and Wootton (where St Edmund's Church also has an intricately moulded Norman doorway).
 More significant is the island's array of Gothic church architecture—particularly that of the Early English period.
 Notable Early English work can be seen in the parish churches of Brading, Calbourne and Newchurch.
 Decorated Gothic features survive at Arreton and Freshwater, and there are Perpendicular Gothic towers at Carisbrooke, Chale and Gatcombe, arcades at Brading, Brighstone and Mottistone, and porches at Arreton, Niton and Whitwell.